Tubar2/Hospital-API/README.md

 ```

 ## Seeding the database
-Go to localhost:3000/ and the especialidade will be seeded
+If the database is not seeded on start, go to localhost:3000/seed and the especialidade table will be populated

 ## Support